rauc/rauc/docs/advanced.rst

 If you have a specific image variant for one of your systems, it is mandatory to also have a default or specific variant for the same slot class for any other system you intend to update.
-RAUC will report an error if for example a booloader image is only present for variant A when you try to install on variant B.
+RAUC will report an error if for example a bootloader image is only present for variant A when you try to install on variant B.
 This should prevent from bricking your device by unintentional partial updates.